 SECTION 67.42 REFERRALS AND ENFORCEMENT BY THE ETHICS COMMISSION

-(a) Upon referral of any Order of Determination to the Ethics Commission, the following procedures and standards shall apply.
+(a) The Ethics Commission is authorized to enforce the Orders of Determination of the Sunshine Commission.
+Upon referral of any Order of Determination to the Ethics Commission, the following procedures and standards shall apply.